cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 containerClass: component-testing
 ---

 Recent years have seen an explosion in component based libraries (Vue, React) and frameworks built on top of them (Nuxt, Next).
-Cypress tests and written and behave the same regardless.
+Cypress tests are written and behave the same regardless.
 Some frameworks require some additional configuration to work correctly with Cypress component testing.

 All the example projects described in this page can be found [here](https://github.com/lmiller1990/cypress-component-examples).